 This page describes the details of exporting (saving) a model from a TensorFlow program to the SavedModel format of TensorFlow 2.
 This format is the recommended way to share pre-trained models and model pieces on TensorFlow Hub.
 It replaces the older TF1 Hub format and comes with a new set of APIs.
 You can find more information on exporting the TF1 Hub format models in TF1 Hub format export.
+You can find details on how to compress the SavedModel for sharing it on TensorFlow Hub here.

 Some model-building toolkits already provide tools to do this (e.g., see below for TensorFlow Model Garden).